azuline/repertoire/docs/start/installation.rst

    Docker.

    See https://charlesleifer.com/blog/compiling-sqlite-for-use-with-python-applications/
    for upgrade / installation instructions for SQLite.
+In addition to these instructions, if your system already has a version of SQLite installed, you may need to run ``export LD_LIBRARY_PATH=/usr/local/lib`` to get Python to use the newly installed version of SQLite.

 .. _installation_docker: